gruntwork-io/infrastructure-as-code-training/terraform-example-full/README.md

 Tier](https://aws.amazon.com/free/), but if you've used up all your credits, they may cost you money.

 1. Install [Terraform](https://www.terraform.io/).
-2. Rename `terraform.tfvars.sample` to `terraform.tfvars` and follow the instructions in the file to set up variables.
+1. Open `vars.tf`, set the environment variables specified at the top of the file, and fill in any other variables that don't have a `default`.
-3. Run `terraform get`.
+1. Run `terraform get`.
-4. Run `terraform plan`.
+1. Run `terraform plan`.
-5. If the plan looks good, run `terraform apply`.
+1. If the plan looks good, run `terraform apply`.
-6. After the templates have been applied, Terraform will output a URL.
+1. After the templates have been applied, Terraform will output a URL.
 Once the server is up and running (which can take 1-2 minutes), visit this URL to test the Rails app.
 You should see the text "Hello, World".

 ## Cleaning up